NZBGeek Review (Updated)

 There’s also a 3-day trial for new members, if you want to give the service a spin before shelling out your hard-earned cash (or Bitcoin).

-How to Register on NZBgeek
+How to Register on NZBGeek

-Different from Usenet indexers like DogNZB or DrunkenSlug, NZBgeek has open registration.
+Unlike Usenet indexers like DogNZB or DrunkenSlug, NZBgeek has open registration.

 Signing up is as simple as picking a username/password and filling out a short registration form.

-Is NZBgeek Down?
+Is NZBGeek Down?
+NZBGeek Uptime

 NZBGeek did go through some extended downtime recently after a major data breach.